Poofjunior/website/about.md

 I graduated in 2014 with a B.S in Engineering from [Harvey Mudd College](https://www.hmc.edu/) and currently serve the forces of [Mayfield Robotics](http://www.mayfieldrobotics.com/) by day and [Hackaday](http://hackaday.com/author/doublejumpelectric/) on some nights.

 For me, engineering doesn't seem to come without it's "growing pains."
-Whether it's the fact that some concepts don't easily lend themselves to analogies from real life, or whether they haven't received the treatment of a well-tacked explanation, some things just don't make sense the first time you read/try/combust them.
+Whether it's the fact that some concepts don't easily lend themselves to analogies from real life, or whether they haven't received the treatment of a well-tackled explanation, some things just don't make sense the first time you read/try/combust them.

 I started these pages with two driving thoughts: